-What I like about this recipe: It takes less than 5 minutes of cooking time, so you can make it way ahead of time or whenever you have a few minutes to spare.
-Plus it actually reminds me more of ice cream cake than cheesecake… so it’s pretty much amazing.
+Here’s what I really like about this recipe: It takes less than 5 minutes of cooking time, so you can make it way ahead of time or whenever you have a few minutes to spare.
+It presents like a really pretty treat, so it feels special, even though it’s not traditional birthday cake.

 Place all crust ingredients into a blender or food processor and pulse until fully broken down and combined.
 Press into a 6 inch pan.